 Date: Sunday, Feb.
 23, 2020

 Location: Home of Dame Stacey Ballis, 2819 W Logan Blvd, Chicago

 Limited to 16 AttendeesLDEI Member ticket price – $40; non-member ticket price: $50

 - Sun., Dec.
 8: “BonBons and Bubbles” at Cocoa + Co.
 Usher in the holidays as we sip sparkling wines and enjoy savory tidbits and hand-crafted chocolates and cookies!
 Dame Kim Hack, owner of Cocoa + Co. and Dame Veronica Hastings of H2Vino will present special pairings of sparkling wines (including a non-alcoholic option) and bonbons.
 From 5-6:30 p.m. at 1651 N. Wells Street.
 LDEI members: $35; non-members: $45.

 - Mon., Nov.
 4: Town Hall Meeting at The Glunz Tavern.
 Light bites, drinks and the meeting, from 6-8 p.m.
 No cost.
+Open to members only.

 - Wed., Nov.
 6: “Dames Somms” Cider Smackdown Dinner at Eris Brewery.
-Get your tickets here! $65 for Dames; $75 for non-members; $45 for non-alcohol pairing.
+Guests will enjoy a multi-course fall harvest menu paired with a variety of ERIS ciders and beers.
+Dame Rebekah Graham, a certified sommelier and cicerone, will guide guests through each pairing. $65 for Dames; $75 for non-members; $45 for non-alcohol pairing.

 - Les Dames d’Escoffier Chicago Board Meetings – open to members only